geojeff/ONRTest/README.md

 Browser
 -------

-Use a recent Safari, Chrome, or other websocket-capable browser, to load index.html, which contains script tags in the correct order to load dependencies.
+Use a recent Safari, Chrome, Firefox, or other websocket-capable browser, to load index.html, which contains script tags in the correct order to load dependencies.
 At the bottom of the head section is a call to wstest.start().
 Have the javascript console open to see messages.
 (You will also see messages in your OrionNodeRiak terminal window).